 She has been a visiting fellow at the Institute of Pure and Applied Mathematics (IPAM) at UCLA, where she worked on extracting efficetive dimensionality of high-dimensional systems.
 She has also been a visting student in Princeton University, where she worked with Prof. Yannis Kevrekidis on developing a multi-scale simulation methodology, based on data mining tools for inferring low-dimensional reduction coordinates.
 During her years in India, she was a summer intern at National Chemical Laboratory, Pune, with Prof. Sourav Pal, where she worked on theoretical investigation of hard-soft acid base relation.
 Her research interest is in understanding deep neural networks from a statistical mechanics perspective as well as in developing novel interpretable deep learning algorthms.

-In her current role, she technically leads and manages research projects related to computational creativity, with applications in material science, chemistry, biology, and neuroscience.
-These projects lie at the intersection of data-driven and physics-based modeling.
+In her current role, she technically leads and manages research projects related to artificial intelligence (AI) for creativity and discovery, with inspirations from and applications in material science, chemistry, physics, biology, and neuroscience.
+Many of these projects lie at the intersection of data-driven and physics-based modeling.
 A major focus is to develop novel deep generative models for heterogenous data, which is abundant in real world applications.
 Prior to her current role, Dr. Das was a post-doctoral researcher at the Computational Biology Center at IBM TJ Watson Research, where she worked on free energy perturbation theory to study disease mechanisms.